Rex E. Lee: Legacy

 During his career, Lee argued 59 cases before the Supreme Court.
-Associate Supreme Court Justice Samuel Alito served as an assistant to Solicitor General Lee from 1981 to 1985, where Alito argued 12 cases before the Court.
+Future associate Supreme Court justice Samuel Alito served as an assistant to Solicitor General Lee from 1981 to 1985, where Alito argued 12 cases before the Court.
 According to scholar Rebecca Mae Salokar, Rex E. Lee brought the position of Solicitor General into the center of policymaking in the United States.
 In 1998, the JRCLS created the Rex E. Lee Chair to honor him.

 Lee won one of the first Distinguished Utahn of the Year awards.
 Lee was an avid runner throughout his life (he was nominated to be Solicitor General two days after completing the Boston Marathon), and an annual race is held in his honor at BYU to raise proceeds for cancer research.

 Family

-Like his father, Thomas Rex Lee would later teach at the JRCLS, before resigning to accept an appointment as an Associate Justice of the Utah Supreme Court.
-Another son, Mike Lee, graduated from BYU as an undergrad and a law student, before clerking for Judge Dee Benson at the United States District Court, District of Utah, and for Justice Alito, once while he was still judging on the United States Court of Appeals for the Third Circuit, and once on the U.S. Supreme Court.
-In 2011, Mike became a United States Senator from Utah.
+Lee and his wife had seven children.
+His son Thomas Rex Lee was a justice of the Utah Supreme Court from 2010 to 2022.
+Another son, Mike Lee, has served as a United States Senator from Utah since 2011.
 Lee was a first cousin of politicians Mo Udall and Stewart Udall.